UKHO/docs/docs/cloud-guidance/azure/ukho-azure-tagging.md

 # Azure Tagging Strategy v0.1

-This document outlines which tags should be applied when creating resources in the cloud.
-Use the table below to ensure you are conforming to the UKHO tagging strategy.
+This document outlines which tags must be applied when creating resources in the Azure.

 ## How to contribute to this document